Foreigner Mistakes (외국인 실수): 10 Common Mistakes

 Specifically:

-• Sitting and waiting to be acknowledged doesn't work — say 저기요 to summon a server
+Sitting and waiting to be acknowledged doesn't work — say 저기요 (jeo-gi-yo) to summon a server

-What to do: Know before you go.
-The system makes complete sense once you understand it — it just requires a different set of initial assumptions.
+What to do: The system makes complete sense once you understand it — it just requires a different set of initial assumptions.

 These are not just holidays — they're massive national migration events.
-In the days before and after Seollal and Chuseok, KTX tickets sell out weeks in advance, highway traffic is extraordinary, and many family-run businesses close entirely.
+In the days before and after 설날 (Seollal, Lunar New Year) and 추석 (Chuseok, harvest festival), KTX tickets sell out weeks in advance, highway traffic is extraordinary, and many family-run businesses close entirely.

 If you're trying to travel within Korea during these periods, or need services that may be closed, not accounting for this creates significant problems.